surendhar024/compile-csf/README.md

 * `--nopageant`: If set, do not attempt to use an key agent (pageant) for SSH autnetication.
 * `--sshkeypublic=file`: Specify an OpenSSH formatted public key ID file for SSH authentication.
 * `--sshkeyprivate=file`: Specify an OpenSSH formatted private key ID file for SSH authentication.
+* `--sshkeypassword=password`: Specify a password for an encrypted OpenSSH formatted private key ID file.
+(DANGEROUS!
+This will show up in the process list of the operating system!)
 * `--servers=name1,name2,...`: Only action the specified server names, split with a comma.
 For example to just work on Zeus and Hades, use `--servers=zeus,hades`.
 * `--serversfiletype=type`: Specify the configuration file format. (json, yml, or yaml.)
 * `--noupload`: Do not upload the compiled configuration to servers.